 How To Raise Credit Scores To Qualify For Mortgage

-This Article On How To Raise Credit Scores To Qualify For Mortgage Was Written By Gustan Cho NMLS 873293
+This Article Is About How To Raise Credit Scores To Qualify For Mortgage

 Reasons For Raising Credit Scores & How To Raise Credit Scores To Qualify For Mortgage

-- The first reason and most common reason is because they need to qualify for a mortgage loan program and they cannot meet the minimum credit score requirements.
+- The first reason and most common reason is that they need to qualify for a mortgage loan program

-- The second reason why borrowers need to raise credit scores is because of trying to get the very best mortgage rate possible, especially for homeowners who are looking to refinance their current home loans into a new mortgage loan with a lower mortgage rate.
+- The second reason why borrowers need to raise credit scores is because of trying to get the very best mortgage rate possible

-- Interest rates you get on credit cards, auto loans, installment loans is affected by your credit scores
+- The interest rate on credit cards, auto loans, installment loans is affected by consumer credit scores

-- When it comes to lending or obtaining credit, the higher your credit score is, the lower your interest rate and fees will be.
+When it comes to lending or obtaining credit, the higher the credit score is, the lower the interest rate and fees will be.

 How Can I Raise My Credit Scores To Qualify For Mortgage On Home Purchase